An estuary system comprising of four lakes linked by a network of channels

 The Kosi Bay section of iSimangaliso, a rich tapestry of lakes which borders Mozambique, has been described as the last haven of untouched African paradise.
 It is a wonderland of blue sea and dazzling white beaches, wetlands and lakes and reed channels, raffia palm forests and mangrove swamps.
 Exploring the area is only possible in a 4-wheel drive vehicle.

-Be rewarded with rare finds
+Be rewarded with iconic finds

 Fish for fascinating cultural experiences